 By procuring products with due consideration to the environment and human rights, and by forging partnerships based on fairness, we will fulfill our social responsibilities as a company and achieve sustainable growth alongside our business partners.

 We will engage in discussions on the direction and initiatives for the information and telecommunications industry, not only in Japan but from a global perspective, and seek to address diverse social issues together.

 We will engage in discussions on the direction and initiatives for the information and telecommunications industry.
 By doing this, we will invigorate the entire industry and contribute to society by promoting development and progress in information and telecommunications.

 We will fulfill our responsibility as an information and telecommunications company by adhering to the policies of the central government, administrative agencies and local governments.

-We will respond to and comply with central and local government policies.
+We will respond to and comply with central and local government and administrative agency policies.
 Therefore, we will carry out business activities in an appropriate manner and contribute to resolving social issues faced by the Japanese people and local governments.